Contents

 What is your GbR’s objective?

-You should pay special attention when wording your GbR’s objective, or purpose, in your GbR contract.
+You should pay special attention when wording your GbR’s objective or purpose in your GbR contract.
 There are few reference points within the law to help you here, but a few provisions do refer to the obligations of the GbR’s partners:

 Each GbR partner must support the GbR’s purpose and do their part to contribute to its realisation.
 The objective and purpose must, therefore, be the same for all partners.
-This is strictly a matter of the GbR’s purpose, not of the individual partners’ personal goals.
+This is strictly a matter of the GbR’s purpose, not the individual partners’ personal goals.
 This provision calls for a special duty to refrain from any action that would hinder the realisation of the GbR’s objective.

 An example: